schollz/granchild/README.md

 ![granchild_grid-01](https://user-images.githubusercontent.com/6550035/108614271-f6146400-73ad-11eb-99e8-6bddeae8f892.jpg)

 you may see that one button that does nothing - that one is open to interpretation ;)

+_note:_ when you use the record button for live input, all recordings are automatically saved in `~/dust/audio/granchild`.

 ### Install